Eating Disorders

 Anorexia Nervosa

-In patients with anorexia nervosa, the person feel they are overweight despite evidence of normal or low body weight.
-It involves obsessively restricting calorie intake with the intention of losing weight.
-Often the person exercises excessively and may use diet pills or laxatives to restrict absorption of food.
+With anorexia nervosa, the person feels they are overweight despite evidence of normal or low body weight.
+It involves obsessively restricting calorie intake to lose weight.
+Often, the person exercises excessively and may use diet pills or laxatives to limit the absorption of food.

-• Lanugo hair is fine, soft hair across most of the body
+• Lanugo hair (fine, soft hair across most of the body)

 Bulimia Nervosa

-Unlike with anorexia, people with bulimia often have a normal body weight.
+Unlike anorexia, people with bulimia often have a normal body weight.
 Their body weight tends to fluctuate.
-The condition involves binge eating, followed by “purging” by inducing vomiting or taking laxatives to prevent the calories being absorbed.
+The condition involves binge eating, followed by purging by inducing vomiting or taking laxatives to prevent the calories from being absorbed.

 • Erosion of teeth